bytebase/bytebase.com/content/docs/concepts/roles-and-permissions.md

 ## Workspace roles

-By default, the first registered user is granted the `Owner` role, all following registered users are granted `Developer` role. `Owner` can update any user's role later.
+By default, the first registered user is granted the `Admin` role, all following registered users are granted `Member` role. `Admin` can update any user's role later.

 | Workspace Permission                | Member | DBA | Admin |
 | ----------------------------------- | ------ | --- | ----- |